 8 microsite examples to inspire your next project

-Create a sales one-pager
+Create a one page sales pitch

 Long gone are the days of slide decks!
 If you’re looking for a way to elevate sales pitches, look no further.
-By creating a microsite for your marketing one-pager, you can make your pitch stand out as both useful and engaging!
+By creating a microsite for your marketing one-pager, you can make your pitch stand out as both useful and engaging.

 Here are some examples of what you can include in your one-pager microsite: